How to Have an Authentic Cook Islander Experience© CookIslandsPocketGuide.com

 Go to the Outer Islands (Pa Enua)

 Leave the resort holiday on Rarotonga behind and get a much more immersive experience by travelling to the outer islands of the Cook Islands, locally known as “Pa Enua”.
-And no, we don’t mean to just another resort on Aitutaki…
+And no, we don’t mean just another resort on Aitutaki…

 What are the Outer Islands?

-The Cook Islands are made up of 15 islands split into two island groups: the Northern Group and the Southern Group.
 The Southern Group is where Rarotonga is located so getting to any one of the Southern islands is much easier (and cheaper) than getting to the Northern Group – if you’re determined, however, check out The Complete Travel Guide to the Northern Cook Islands.

 Cultural Experiences in the Southern Group

 The Southern Group islands outside of the tourist hotspots of Rarotonga and Aitutaki provide a much more authentic Cook Islander experience.
-Accommodations are small-scale and locally owned where you host provides all meals (of which they are local dishes made with ingredients grown on the island) and usually offers informal tours of their island, as well as some sort of transport for you to explore on your own.
-Because the outer islands of the Southern Group are far less visited than Rarotonga or Aitutaki, locals are usually more eager to talk to visitors – you’ll feel like you’ve become part of the village by the time you leave.
+Accommodations are small-scale and locally owned, where your host provides all meals (of which they are local dishes made with ingredients grown on the island) and usually offers informal tours of their island, as well as some sort of transport for you to explore on your own.

 So check out the Southern Group islands to truly feel immersed in the Cook Islands culture.
 You can browse our Southern Group guides to learn more about each island: